The FSI publishes with data that is current from two business days prior.

 Some variables span multiple regions.
 These variables are equally weighted among the regions they span.
 For example, the oil market is a global market, and so our measure of oil market volatility is equally weighted among the United States, other advanced economies, and emerging markets regions.

 For additional information about the OFR FSI, see the working paper, "The OFR Financial Stress Index."
+For additional information about the current version of the FSI, see the working paper “The Transition to Alternative Reference Rates in the OFR Financial Stress Index.”

 For a list of the indicators used to construct the OFR FSI, see OFR FSI Indicators table.

 This OFR monitor is presented solely for informative purposes and should not be relied upon for financial decisions; it is not intended to provide any investment or financial advice.
 If you have any specific questions about any financial or other matter please consult an appropriately qualified professional.
 Please also consult the original source materials including source data and other references.
 The OFR may provide links and references to other sites outside of these monitor pages, which are provided for information only and do not constitute endorsement by the U.S. government, the U.S. Treasury Department, the Financial Stability Oversight Council, or the Office of Financial Research, of any organizations or any third party data, content, materials, opinions, advice, statements, offers, products or services, including accuracy, completeness, reliability and usefulness.
-Please note that neither the U.S. Treasury Department nor the Office of Financial Research controls, and cannot guarantee
+Please note that neither the U.S. Treasury Department nor the Office of Financial Research controls, and cannot

-the relevance, timeliness, or accuracy of third party content or other materials.
+guarantee the relevance, timeliness, or accuracy of third party content or other materials.

 Office of Financial Research.
 “OFR Financial Stress Index.”
 OFR, updated daily. https://www.financialresearch.gov/financial-stress-index/ (accessed ).